Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 #### Hey there, This a record of my learning progress on the Bertelsman scholarship data track.
 It also contains my progress on fulfilling the 60 days of udacity challenge.
 I took the pledge on December 14, 2020 but I could not keep up with it so I decided to start over from the beginning starting on January 26th, 2021.
 I also decided to review the entire course in order to refresh my memory and get a little practice in with alteryx.

+*Credits: Unless specified, all images were gotten from Bertelsman scholarship data challenge course: Introduction to Problem Solving with Advanced Analytics Nanodegree Program by Udacity*

 ## DAY 1 (26/01/2021)

 * Restarted the pledge and reviewed lesson 1.